ChiaWei024/Basic_MongoDB/readme.md

 1. Connect to MongoDB

    - database user: mongotut/ my password (see .env)
-   - mongoose.connection.once("open", ...): listen once to open event
+   - mongoose.connection.once("open", ...): Listen once to open event.
+If the connection is created, then listen to the opened local port.

 1. Using Mongoose model to realize CRUD operation.